luxonis/depthai-hardware/docs/source/pages/DM1098OBC.rst

 Overview
 ********

 The OAK-D-IoT-75 baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
 The data can be then output to a host via USB 3.1 Gen1 (Type-C) or via ESP32 WiFi interface.
-If you are **new to OAK IOT devices, you can check** `Getting started with OAK IOT devices <https://docs.luxonis.com/en/latest/pages/tutorials/getting-started-with-iot/>`__ tutorial.
+If you are **new to OAK IOT devices, you can check** :ref:`Getting started with OAK IOT devices` tutorial.

 Hardware specifications
 ***********************